i

 Once you’ve worked out how much you can afford to save and what your savings goal is, the next step is to determine the best savings account to help you achieve your goal.

-If you’ve already got some money saved up, you may want to put your money into a fixed-term investment account.
+If you’ve already got some money saved up, you may want to consider term investment options.

 After three years of saving with KiwiSaver you may be able to make a KiwiSaver first home (or previous home owner) withdrawal to help buy your first home.